Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Methods

 where $ \tau_{ij} \equiv 1$ for $j=i\pm \hat x$, and $ \tau_{ij} \equiv -1$ for $j=i\pm \hat y$ to ensure the $d$-wave symmetry of $\Delta_{ij\sigma}$, and with $\Delta_S \equiv \frac{1}{4}\left( \Delta_A + \Delta_B + \mbox{H.c.} \right)$ and $\Delta_T \equiv \frac{1}{4} \left( \Delta_A - \Delta_B + \mbox{H.c.} \right)$ (cf.\ Fig.~\ref{sites} b).

-The mean field parameter defined above is determined numerically by minimizing the system's ground-state energy.
-However, in order to be sure that the self-consistent conditions are also fulfilled in a variational sense, we introduce additional constraints with the help of the the Lagrange multiplier method (cf. \cite{SGA,Jedrak2010,Jedrak2011}).
-Such an approach leads to the effective Hamiltonian of the following form
+The mean-field order parameters defined above are determined numerically by minimizing the system's ground-state energy.
+However, in order to be sure that the self-consistent equations for them are also fulfilled when carrying out the variational minimization procedure, we introduce additional constraints with the help of the Lagrange multiplier method (cf. \cite{SGA,Jedrak2010,Jedrak2011}).
+The constraints form an essence of the statistically-consistent method, in addition to the standard Gutzwiller approximation elaborated in Appendix A. Such an approach leads to the effective Hamiltonian of the following form